ProjectMilestonegroupL/MilestoneProject/README.md

  - adjust the batch size
  - early stopping

+Many possibilites gave us good results but we didn't find a configuration much better than others.
 The best result found was with these forward NN architecture (AJOUTER IMAGE)

 # Milestone 2 : Tsunami induced building collapse detection